ShamSinha/ImageGenControlNet/README.md

 # ImageGenControlNet

-In [notebook_02.ipynb](/notebook_02.ipynb) tried mutliple pipelines different combination of control net conditioning such as :
+In [notebook_02.ipynb](/notebook_02.ipynb) tried mutliple pipelines of different combination of control net conditioning such as :
 - depth
 - depth, canny
 - depth, normal